akalend/pg_catboost/README.md

 If the target variable is not specified, the first field is used

 #### SPLIT split
-Part of the dataset for test analysis
+Part of the dataset for test analysis.
+The max value of split is 0.5

 *Type* float
 *Default value* 0.2